projectcontour/contour/design/gw-api-policy-and-filter-design.md

 In the example YAML in the PR linked, we have a Gateway with a RateLimitPolicy attached as well as two HTTPRoutes, one of which has a RateLimitPolicy attached.
 We can see how different settings can be overridden/defaulted in a hierarchy, with some settings defaulted at the Gateway level that can be overridden by more specific resources.
+Policies cannot yet target specific route rules, however, to achieve the equivalent of the Filter case, where a rate limit applies to a single route rule, you can follow the example and create a Policy that targets an HTTPRoute which has a single route rule.

 This potentially gives users a huge amount of flexibility *and* operators control over critical settings.
 We can concievably have a kubectl plugin or other visualization that shows exactly what settings are enabled on a particular route.